Moira MacTaggert: Early years

 Born Moira Kinross to Scottish parents, Moira MacTaggert was one of the world's leading authorities on genetic mutation, earning her a Nobel Prize for her work.
-She was the longest running human associate of the X-Men and was Professor Charles Xavier's colleague, confidante, and also once his fiancée, having met and fallen in love with him while they were postgraduates at Oxford University.
-She ended their engagement for unknown reasons and returned to Scotland.
-She was married to her old flame, the late politician Joseph MacTaggert which caused delays with her former engagement to Xavier: Joe had proved to be an abusive husband; Moira separated from him after he beat her into a week long coma and, as it is implied, raped her, leaving her pregnant.
+She was the longest running human associate of the X-Men and was Charles Xavier's colleague, confidante, and briefly his fiancée.
+Moira ended their engagement for unknown reasons and returned to Scotland.
+She was married to her old flame, the late politician Joseph MacTaggert which caused delays with her former engagement to Xavier: Joe proved to be abusive; Moira separated from him after he beat her into a week long coma and, as it is implied, raped her, leaving her pregnant.
 She kept her son's existence a secret, and when Joe refused her a divorce, she allowed people to believe she was widowed.

 She eventually created a Mutant Research Centre on Muir Island, off the coast of Scotland.
 Moira was forced to contain and imprison her son Kevin, later called Proteus, when he developed reality warping abilities and severe psychosis.
 One of Moira's goals was to understand human/mutant genetics to cure her son.

 First appearance from Uncanny X-Men #96.